marcusoftnet/marcusoftnet.github.io/_posts/2019-02-26-scaling-agile-up-or-out.md

 Ok - let's try to take that successful team and instead **scale it out**.
 That would mean that we create many, small autononmous and independent teams, operating after not the same practices but the same principles that made the first team successful.
 Each team, with their unique context and individuals would find their own ways of working to create valuable outcome.

 The challenge now becomes one of leadership:
 * How would each team know what they should do?
-Psst - give them an effect-oriented goal (`More customers!`)
+Psst - give them an impact/outcome-oriented goal (`More customers!`, for example)
 * How would we know progress and follow up their progress?
 * How would we synchronize work and releases across teams?
 * What about dependencies between teams - who are in charge of keeping them together?